Nicola-Stubbs1/Excel_Process_Automation/README.md

-Excel Process Automation
+## Excel Process Automation
-❗ Note: this repository only contains dummy data and has no reflection on real life NHS providers performance.
+❗Note: this repository only contains dummy data and has no reflection on real life NHS providers performance.

 This repo is designed to create a sample excel file using the openxlsx package.